DKorchuganov/classicaplus-hugo/README.md

 1. Go to `data/team` folder and create a file with `firstname.lastname.yaml` filename format
 2. Add `priority` field; a positive value defines a position of a team member on the common team page (ordered from lowest to highest).
 Put a negative value to exclude a person from the team page.
 3. Add a `poster` section with `small` and `big` fields for poster file names.
 The `small` poster is displayed on the common team page, the `big` poster is published on an individual page of a team member.
 The `poster` section is optional for persons with negative `priority`, see above.
 Poster files should be stored in `static/resources/img/team/firstname.lastname` folder of a specific team member.
 4. Add `name` section with multiple language code sub-sections like `ru` and `en`.
-In each sub-section add `first` and `last` fields for the firs name and last name respectively.
+In each sub-section add `first` and `last` fields for the first name and last name respectively.
 5. Add `instrument` section for the person's instrument names in different languages; names are given in fields with respective language codes like `ru` and `en`.

 **Team member data file example:**